Partial compactification of stability manifolds via massless semistable objects: Lax stability conditions and quotient categories

 for all semistable $c\in \CC$.
-This latter condition is referred to as the \defn{support property} \cite[\S 2.1]{MR2681792}; it is independent of the choice of norm because $\dim (\Lambda\otimes \R) <\infty$.
+This latter condition is referred to as the \defn{support property} \cite[p7]{KS08}; it is independent of the choice of norm because $\dim (\Lambda\otimes \R) <\infty$.
 The support property has three important consequences.
 First, and most obviously, it implies that the \defn{infimal mass}

 is strictly positive.
-Second, it implies that the slicing $P$ is locally finite, in fact that $P(I)$ is a length category for any interval $I\subset \R$ of length $|I|<1$.
-This is because if $c\in P(I)$ has a composition series in $P(I)$ with $n$ non-zero factors then elementary trigonometry shows that
+Second, it implies that the slicing $P$ is locally finite; in fact that $P(I)$ is a length category for any interval $I\subset \R$ of length $|I|<1$; see \cite[p8]{KS08}.

-so that the length $n$ of any composition series of $c$ in $P(I)$ is bounded above.
 Third, it implies that the generalised norm